Trial begins for man charged in 2019 machete attack

-A victim of a man accused of attacking two people with a machete in 2019 took the stand on Monday in Pitt County Superior Court.
+The trial of a Greene County man accused of attacking two people with a machete in Farmville in 2019 took was underway in Pitt County Superior Court this week.

 Santos Anselmo, 53, of 350 Jenkins Road, Stantonsburg, was arrested on June 24, 2019.
-He was charged with two counts of attempted murder for inflicting multiple lacerations on Francisca Jimenez-Rosario and another victim.
+He was charged with two counts of attempted murder for alledgedly inflicting multiple lacerations on Francisca Jimenez -Rosario and another victim.

 During testimony via interpreters, Jimenez-Rosario told prosecutor Valerie Pearce, chief assistant district attorney for Pitt County, that she had been in a relationship with Anselmo for almost four years prior to the incident.
 She said that the two often fought, though he did not hit her.